 “With Foleon, we can present our collections in a modern, fresh and inspirational way.
 On top of that, going digital has cut our production costs in half by eliminating printing costs!”

 We use our digital product catalogs to inspire readers with good content.
-The primary goal really is inspiration.
-We want to warm readers up so they initiate contact with us.
+The primary goal really is to inspire.
+We want to nurture readers up so they initiate contact with us.
 That’s why, on the last pages, we always include a call-to-action with various contact options.

 The main thing we were looking for as we researched new platforms for creating catalogs was ease and development speed.
 Foleon is both easy to use and you can make adjustments really quickly.